s-fellner/BSA_Rolex/README.md

 ***Results of the model***

-- The overall precision of the model is 57,84%
+- The overall accuracy of the model is 57,84%
 - The overall recall of the model is 46,09%
 - The F1 score of the model is 51,30%
 - The per-class scores are :